 You’ll find simple arithmetic all over your apps; from tallying the number of “likes” on a post, to calculating the correct size and position of a button or a window, numbers are indeed everywhere!

-In this section, you’ll learn about Swift’s various arithmetic operations by considering how they apply to numbers.
+In this section, you’ll learn about the various arithmetic operations that Swift has to offer by considering how they apply to numbers.
 In later chapters, you see operations for types other than numbers.

 All operations in Swift use a symbol known as the operator to denote the type of operation they perform.
 Consider the four arithmetic operations you learned in your early school days: addition, subtraction, multiplication and division.
 For these simple operations, Swift uses the following operators: